-- CO1: Identify the details of several simple organic compounds and also propose suitable mechanisms. - CO2: Understand the details of different reactions, conditions to be maintained, precautions to be exercised before/during/after the reaction. - CO3: Identify in details with examples qualitative analysis and to separate a mixture of two components. - CO4: Understand the details of set up reactions individually either in the pharma industry or for the research.
+- CO1: Prepare several simple organic compounds and also propose suitable mechanisms. - CO2: Acquire knowledge of different reactions, conditions to be maintained, precautions to be exercised before/during/after the reaction. - CO3: Learn qualitative analysis and to separate a mixture of two components. - CO4: Gain confidence to set up reactions individually either in the pharma industry or for the Research.

 - 1. Preparation of p-nitro aniline from acetanilide. - 2.
 Preparation of p-bromo aniline from acetanilide. - 3.
 Preparation of benzoic acid from benzaldehyde - 4.
 Preparation of n-butyl bromide from n-butanol. - 5.
 Preparation of p-nitroiodobenzene from paranitroaniline. - 6.
 Preparation of aniline from nitrobenzene. - 7.
-Preparation of $\beta$ -D-Glucose penta acetate. - 8.
+Preparation of β -D-Glucose penta acetate. - 8.
 Preparation of phenoxy acetic acid. - 9.
 Preparation of cyclohexanone from cyclohexanol. - 10.
 Preparation of chalcone. - 11.
 Preparation of S-benzylthiuronium chloride. - 12.
 Condensation of anthracene and maleic anhydride (Diels-Alder reaction). - 13.
 Preparation of m-nitrobenzoic acid from methyl benzoate.